When Dependencies Ship More Than We Bargained For

 }

-Socket.dev analyzes packages for suspicious behavior — things like network calls in postinstall, obfuscated code, or sudden maintainer changes.
-It catches stuff that npm audit (which only checks known CVEs) misses entirely.
+Socket.dev analyzes packages for suspicious behavior — network calls in postinstall, obfuscated code, sudden maintainer changes.
+It catches things that npm audit (which only checks known CVEs) misses.

-Lockfile-lint verifies that your lockfile hasn't been tampered with and that all packages resolve to the registry you expect:
+Lockfile-lint verifies that our lockfile has not been tampered with and that all packages resolve to the expected registry:

-npx lockfile-lint --path package-lock.json --type npm --allowed-hosts npm --validate-httpsThe Uncomfortable Truth
+npx lockfile-lint --path package-lock.json --type npm --allowed-hosts npm --validate-httpsPractical Takeaway

 No tool catches everything.
-The ecosystem is built on trust, and trust doesn't scale.
-When you npm install, you're running code written by strangers on your machine with your permissions.
-That's just the reality.
+The ecosystem is built on trust, and trust does not scale.
+When we npm install, we are running code written by strangers with our permissions.

 // Do you really need a package for this?